adamsilver/fdpb/05-Inbox-Management.md

 TODO

----
+## Other considerations

+- Selecting all, but spanning several pages (Gmail)
-- TODO: Hover vs click (for aria menu)
+- Hover vs click (for aria menu)
+- checkbox indeterminate state.